Ixcatl/fables_novasophonia/docs/core/proficiencies.rst

 *************
 The world is a dangerous place, but how well one fights isn't everything.
 A Proficiency is similar to a job or a background, encompassing the practical skills and talents a character posesses.
 Unlike some other mechanics, Proficiencies have *nearly full creative freedom*, being able to represent just about anything under the sun.

-Each Proficiency covers four different skills.
-For every rank in a Proficiency, a character adds that many dice to checks they make which could reasonably fall under their skills.
-Once a Proficiency reaches Rank 3, it can't go any higher, but they get to choose one of the four associated skills to master, earning them a special bonus.
+Each Proficiency covers four different Skills.
+For every rank in a Proficiency, a character adds that many dice to checks they make which could reasonably fall under their Skills.
+Once a Proficiency reaches Rank 3, it can't go any higher, but they get to choose one of the four associated Skills to master, earning them a special bonus.

+Less broad, more specific Skills may be granted one or more bonus :term:`rerolls <reroll>` for their particular checks.
+For instance, while "Athletics" may not grant a bonus to climbing a wall, a "Climbing" Skill may add +1 reroll instead.
+This is ultimately the GM's decision.

 ..
 Tip::
-  If you have multiple Proficiencies that share a skill, that skill has dice equal to the combined rank of those Proficiencies - but never more than three.
+  If you have multiple Proficiencies that share a Skill, that Skill has dice equal to the combined rank of those Proficiencies - but never more than three.

-  Also remember that less broad, specialized skills may grant bonus rerolls depending on the circumstance.

-Please note that these are **merely suggestions** - GM and player are able to collaborate and come up with their own unique Proficiencies, skills, uses, and Masteries.
+Please note that these are **merely suggestions** - GM and player are able to collaborate and come up with their own unique Proficiencies, Skills, uses, and Masteries.
 Get creative!

 .. grid:: 1 2 3 3
   :gutter: 4